ameenstudio/SBA-318-Express-Server-Application/readMe.md

+// The app allows users to browse, view, and interact with data related to users, their posts, and the comments tied to those posts.

 //What could you have done differently during the planning stages of your project to make the execution easier?
 I probably could have spent more time upfront figuring out how everything would fit together.
 Maybe like drawing out a quick sketch of the structure or writing down the steps more clearly.